 Our Pedorthic Facility

 In 1996 Murray’s Shoes added Pedorthic’s to the company description.
-They added a certified Pedorthist on staff to deal with issues of mobility and its relationship to foot pain.
 As we address the issue of mobility we look to footwear and orthosis to create a stable environment for the lower extremity.
 In the less serious abnormalities, a properly shaped, constructed and fitted shoe may be all that is required for stability and relief of the condition.
 However, as the condition worsens, the addition of foot orthosis and/or shoe modifications may be warranted in order to obtain the stability necessary for maintaining proper mobility.
 Shoe modifications, for the most part, are external in nature and consist of flares, wedges, and elevation.
 With the addition of any joint fixation or stiffness we can improve the mobilization with various types of rocker soles.
 Orthotic devices are used to address the mechanical breakdown inside the shoe which creates abnormal functions that make standing, walking, and running uncomfortable.
 By remodeling the foot to a more normal mechanical function we can stabilize the forces at which the foot strikes on a walking or running surface.
 In order to maintain the quality of life through the mobility issue, the use of properly fitted footwear and orthosis are the key elements in obtaining a sufficient standard of living.

 Our mission is to treat the cause in order to reduce pain, improve function, correct or accommodate deformity through conservative methods, meeting the specific needs of each individual.

 Pedorthics is the design, manufacture, modification, and fit of footwear, including foot orthoses, to alleviate foot problems caused by disease, overuse, congenital defect, or injury.
 It is footwear, carefully fitted, to relieve or accommodate temporary or permanent foot problems.